mokripat/LOG8505E_Deliverable/report/report.md

     <figcaption>Example #9 - Transition</figcaption>
 </figure>

-On the Example #9 is the instance of one transition.
+In the Example #9 is the instance of one transition.
 This transition changes state from the CalculatorIdleState to the CalculatorIdleState.
 <figure>
     <img src="resources/img_12.png"
          alt="Example 10">